Rating:

 The fourth ingredient is oat flour.
 Since oat flour is nothing more than finely ground oats, it provides about the same gluten-free nutritional content as raw oats.

-The fifth item is potato.
+The fifth ingredient includes potato.
 Potatoes can be considered a gluten-free source of digestible carbohydrates.
 Yet with the exception of perhaps their caloric content, potatoes are of only modest nutritional value to a dog.

-The sixth ingredient lists tomato pomace.
-Tomato pomace is a controversial ingredient, a by-product remaining after processing tomatoes into juice, soup and ketchup.
+The sixth ingredient is tomato pomace.
+Tomato pomace is a by-product remaining after processing tomatoes into juice, soup and ketchup.
+Many praise tomato pomace for its high fiber and nutrient content, while others believe it’s often used as an inexpensive pet food filler.

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.